datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 *Overall, this approach would allow you to use Camunda to manage and automate your business processes, while leveraging the power of Robot Framework to automate specific tasks within those processes.
 This could help to improve the efficiency and reliability of your processes, and ultimately help your organization to achieve its goals.*

-I couldn't agree more... but **what does it really mean to integrate Robot Framework into your Camunda processes?**
+I couldn't agree more... but what could it **really** mean to integrate Robot Framework into your Camunda processes?

 ![Robot Framework](./robot.png)